OCB7D2D/OcbCrookedDeco/README.md

 to see which crooked type a certain block has.
 Remember to press left-shift to target the actual focused block.

+### Download and Install

+End-Users are encouraged to download my mods from [NexusMods][4].
+Every download there helps me to buy stuff for mod development.

+Otherwise please use one of the [official releases][1] here.
+Only clone or download the repo if you know what you do!

 ## Changelog

+### Version 0.5.0

+- First compatibility with V1.0 (exp)

 ### Version 0.4.2